Identity Work

 What We Might Explore Together:

-Shame, doubt, or fear tied to authenticity and visibility
+• Shame, doubt, or fear connected to authenticity and visibility

 You don’t have to figure it all out before you begin.
 This is a space to become, unbecome, and begin again.
 On your terms.